 Dr. Earth Hasassri offers the AMPA Health ONE-D protocol, a peer-reviewed, single-day TMS regimen delivering 20 iTBS sessions in 9.5 hours, with neuroplasticity-enhancing medication.
 No weeks of daily clinic visits.
 One day.
-Lasting results.

 If you've tried antidepressants and they haven't worked, TMS offers something fundamentally different: it works directly on the brain circuits that depression disrupts, using focused magnetic pulses.
 No surgery, no anesthesia, nothing systemic.
 Just targeted stimulation of the region where depression lives.